OpenDSA/OpenDSA/RST/en/SimpleDemo/DemoIntro.rst

    A two-coloring for the regions formed by three lines in the plane.

-There is a certain amount of art and judgement to writing even something as simple as this diagram.
+There is a certain amount of art and judgment to writing even something as simple as this diagram.
 Imagine that we decided that the whole thing should be moved to the right 100 pixels, maybe because we want to add some more content.